What's on in Majorca on Wednesday / Thursday

 CHILDREN’S CORNER

 Palma.
 18.30 Circ Historic Raluy (circus without animals) at C/Andreu Torrens next to the old Lluis Sitjar stadium (Parc de Sa Riera).
-Hours are Sundays and November 1 at 12.15 and 17.00 , week days 18.30 except on Mondays and Tuesdays when they are not open.
-Saturdays 17.00 and 19.30.
+Hours are Sunday’s and November 1 at 12.15 and 17.00 , week days 18.30 except on Monday’s and Tuesday’s which they are not open.
+Saturday’s 17.00 and 19.30.
 Tickets at the box office from 15.00 and on Sundays at 11.00.
 On line www.raluy.com.
-Thursdays special prices 6 euros and 10 euros.
-Runs until Sunday November 3
+Thursday special prices 6 euros and 10 euros.
+Runs until Sunday November 3.
+Tickets start from 15 euros adults and 9 euros children.

 SPORTS